 Dreamegg Sunrise 1

-Key features: 5-60 min sunrise, sunset, 9 dimmable colours, 6 alarm tones, 29 white noise sounds, night light, reading light, one daily alarm, dimmable clock.
+Key features: Sunrise, auto-off timer but no sunset, 9 dimmable colours, 6 alarm tones, 29 white noise sounds, night light, reading light, one daily alarm, dimmable clock.

 Price: $$$

-The Dreamegg Sunrise 1 is a cute little clock that doubles as a wake-up light and white noise machine, with 29 sounds ranging from brown noise to birds and lullabies.
+The Dreamegg Sunrise 1 is a cute little wake-up light that doubles as a white noise machine, with 29 sounds ranging from brown noise to birds and lullabies.

-There are nine colours to choose from, all of which can be dimmed and used for the sunrise or sunset, or left on one brightness setting as a reading light or nightlight.
+There are nine colours to choose from, all of which can be dimmed and used for the sunrise, or left on one brightness setting as a reading light or nightlight.

-It doesn’t fade through a range of colours like the Philips or Bodyclock, and there’s only one daily alarm, but it’s much easier to operate.
+It doesn’t fade through a range of colours like the Philips or Bodyclock and there’s only an auto-off timer rather than a fading sunset.
+There’s only one daily alarm option, but it’s much easier to operate.

 Reacher Sunrise Alarm Clock

-Key features: 5-60 min sunrise, sunset, 8 dimmable colours, 3 alarm tones, 26 white noise sounds, night light, reading light, one daily alarm, dimmable clock.
+Key features: Sunrise, auto-off timer but no sunset, 8 dimmable colours, 3 alarm tones, 26 white noise sounds, night light, reading light, one daily alarm, dimmable clock.

 Price: $$

-The Reacher is a budget-friendly sunrise alarm clock that’s similar to the Dreamegg in several ways.
+The Reacher is a budget-friendly wake-up light that’s similar to the Dreamegg in several ways.
 It has eight light colours to choose from, all of which can be dimmed.

-The sunset and sunrise work with any of those colours, and there are three alarm sounds and 26 ‘any time’ sounds.
+The sunrise works with any of those colours, and there are three alarm sounds and 26 ‘any time’ sounds.

 The overall design is basic compared the other four, so this is one that will suit those on a budget who prefer bold colours rather than a more subtle sunrise or sunset effect.